Bethesda Athletic F.C.: Welsh Alliance

 1984–85 saw the club join the Welsh Alliance League, the successor to the Welsh League (North) as a founder member.
 For the first two seasons, the club were runners-up in the league, before in 1988–87 finishing as champions.
 In 1990 when fellow Welsh Alliance members Fflint, Conwy, Porthmadog and Connah's Quay joined the newly formed Cymru Alliance, Bethesda remained in the Welsh Alliance League.

-Return to Caernarfon & District/ Gywnedd Leagues
+Return to Caernarfon & District/ Gwynedd Leagues

 After finishing third in the Welsh Alliance in 1990–91, the club decided to drop down to the local Caernarfon & District League where they remained until stepping up to the Gwynedd League after being crowned champions in 1997–98 season.
 After two seasons in this league they were promoted to the Welsh Alliance League in 2000 after being crowned champions for the 1999–2000 season.

 Welsh Alliance success

 The club spent nine years in the Welsh Alliance culminating in two successive championship winning years.
 In the 2007–08 season they were champions of the Welsh Alliance League but were refused promotion to the Cymru Alliance by the Football Association of Wales.
 Two players, Gareth Davies and Richie Owen, scored 70 goals between them over the course of the season.

 The following season saw the club break the league's season goal-scoring record, with 146 goals - again securing the league title.

 After also completing upgrades to their football ground, the club stepped up to the second tier of Welsh football – the Cymru Alliance.